ss2552/Guide_3DS/docs/id_ID/troubleshooting-soundhax.md

 # Sidik Gangguan (Soundhax)

 Laman ini berisi saran sidik gangguan untuk isu yang umum ditemui saat mengikuti "Memasang boot9strap (Soundhax)" untuk konsol di versi sistem 1.0.0 sampai 11.3.0.
-If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.
+If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## Isu dengan Soundhax